Plotting of Data using Generic plots in R Programming – plot() Function

-plot() function is defined as as generic function for plotting in R Language.
-It can be used to create basic graphs of different type.
+plot() function in R Programming Language is defined as a generic function for plotting.
+It can be used to create basic graphs of a different type.

 Returns: different type of plots

-In above example type=“l” stands for lines graph, type=“h” stands for ‘histogram’ like vertical lines.
+In the above example type=“l” stands for lines graph, type=“h” stands for ‘histogram’ like vertical lines.

-Here, in above example type=“b” stands for both that means points are connected by a line
+Here, in the above example type=“b” stands for both that means points are connected by a line

 type=“s”indicates stair steps